 - The API version of any pages called via a Page Include component must match the API version of the host page it is called from.

-Create a Nintex Apps page from a principal page. principal pages function like templates for their dependent pages, allowing builders to brand all connected pages with specific colors, images, and content. principal pages can contain two types of content:
+Create a Nintex Apps page as a dependent page from a principal page.
+Principal pages function like templates for their dependent pages, allowing builders to brand all connected pages with specific colors, images, and content. principal pages can contain two types of content:

 - Components, images, and other content that displays consistently in all dependent pages built from the principal page.
 This content cannot be modified from the dependent pages.